alinalein/movie_api-client/README.md

 As a user, I want to be able to remove a movie from or add a movie to my list of favorites, so that I can manage my collection based on my preferences.

 As a user, I want to be able to search the movie catalog, so that I can easily access information about a variety of movies.

+ ## Features ✅
+❍ Movie List: Displays movies with images and titles, allows genre filtering, title search, and adding/removing favorites.
+❍ Movie Details: Shows full movie info with options to add/remove favorites.
+❍ Authentication: Login and signup with user details.
+❍ Profile: View and update user info, with an option to deregister.
+❍ Navigation: Simple navigation with logout; manage favorites in List, Details, and My List views.

 ## Link to the live APP 🎞️
 https://myflix-alinalein.netlify.app